Updated: Sep 15, 2022

 Admittedly, it's not a definitive measure.
 How pages perform on the search engines can still be influenced by a slew of other SEO factors, after all.
 However, it's also true that high authority domains tend to do better in the rankings, even when faced with other pages of the same quality.

-Say you're competing with two other blogs posting similar content or topics, and all three of which are well-optimized and high-quality.
+Say you're competing with two other blogs posting similar content or topics, all three of which are well-optimized and high-quality.
 Even so, if you have higher Domain Authority, search engines will sometimes consider your content to be better or more relevant.

-If you try looking doing a quick search on Google right now, you'll notice that the pages taking top spot are well-established and reputable domains.
+If you try looking doing a quick search on Google right now, you'll notice that the pages taking the top spot are well-established and reputable domains.

 Thus, high domain authority can sometimes give you an edge over other similarly-performing websites.
 It can sometimes imply industry authority, so your word is taken with more weight than your competitors.

-3 Ways To Boost Your Domain Authority
+3 Ways To Boost Your Law Firm's Domain Authority

 Boosting your domain authority can boost your entire website—along with all the pages and blog posts you publish.
 Below are a few domain authority boosts you can immediately implement on your site.